montrehack/montrehack.github.com/_posts/2017-12-18-gentle-intro-nsec-badge.md

 # Next edition: December 18th, 2017

+## Gentle Introduction to the 2017 NorthSec Badge

 The next edition of MontréHack will be held on December 18th, 2017.

-## Gentle Introduction to the 2017 NorthSec Badge

-The next edition of MontréHack will be held on December 18th 2017.

 ![NorthSec 2017 badge](/images/17-12_nsec_badge_wired.png)